lis-epfl/robogen/README.md

 Laboratory of Intelligent Systems, EPFL

-**Read carefully this document and the online documentation: [http://robogen.org/docs/robogen-software-suite/] before starting to do anything!**
+**Read carefully this document and the online documentation: http://robogen.org/docs/robogen-software-suite/ before starting to do anything!**

-**Please check at the end of the file for some tricks you might try in order** **to improve the stability of the simulator**

 -------------
 License